ZhaoBinglin2025/zhaobinglin2025.github.io/index.md

 - Thermal management of LIBs under high-power discharge conditions using **finite element modeling** and **multiphysics simulation**
 - Applications in energy storage and electronic thermal control

-### AI for Energy and Low-carbon Systems
+### AI for Energy Systems & Battery Storage
-- Data-driven modeling and optimization of **energy and multi-energy systems**
+- Data-driven modeling and intelligent prediction of **battery energy storage safety**
-- Machine-learning-based **design of sustainable materials and energy devices**
+- Intelligent optimization for **low-carbon, safe, and stable energy operation**
-- Carbon-footprint modeling, emission prediction, and **AI-driven low-carbon decision support**
+- ML-based modeling and optimization of energy systems and multi-energy networks
-- Intelligent optimization for **carbon-neutral energy transition**
+- Scientific ML & generative models for physical processes in energy devices

 ### Trustworthy AI & Secure Generative Models
 - **Content safety for AIGC** using diffusion models — PGD-based adversarial defense and encoder–decoder watermarking